7hacker/data-structures-algorithms-in-python/README.md

 10bit10mil.py : Given 10 million 10 bit ints, sort these efficiently

+2sum.py : Given an array of integers, find two numbers such that they add up to a specific target number.

 3sum.py : Given an array S of n integers, are there elements a, b, c in S such that a + b + c = 0?
 Find all unique triplets in the array which gives the sum of zero.

 __init__.py : so Imports can work inside this directory